virtual-labs/exp-fly-level-iitr/experiment/aim.md

-#### To find out elevations of various points on the ground using auto level.
+#### To study the Basic Properties of E-plane Tee, H-plane Tee and Magic Tee.